JHebenstreit48/coding-notes-react/public/PythonNotes/PythonNotes.md

 <span class="emphasis">Pip</span> is the <span class="emphasis">Python</span> version of a <span class="emphasis">third-party</span> <span class="secondEmphasis">package installer</span> just like <span class="emphasis">Node</span> is for <span class="secondEmphasis">JavaScript</span> and <span class="secondEmphasis">TypeScript</span>

+A try...except block in Python serves a similar function to a try...catch block in JavaScript/TypeScript

+- They are both ways of handling errors during code execution

+- If an exception occurs within the try block, the code inside the corresponding except block is executed.

+The try...except error catching code block can be broken down in the following ways:

+- The try block lets you test a block of code for errors

+- The except block lets you handle the error

+- The else block lets you execute code where there is no error.

+- The finally block lets you execute code, regardless of the result of the try and except blocks

+Classes in Python function in a similar way to classes in JavaScript/TypeScript.